-- The Laboratory complied with the NDIS participation requirements we reviewed. - The Laboratory complied with the Quality Assurance Standards we reviewed. - We reviewed 100 of the 3,899 forensic profiles the Laboratory had uploaded to NDIS as of June 22, 2010.
-Of the 100 forensic profiles sampled, 2 were unallowable for upload to NDIS.
-Both profiles were from items taken directly from suspects.
-The CODIS Administrator removed both profiles from NDIS during the audit.
-After those profiles were uploaded, the Laboratory implemented controls to prevent known suspect profiles from being uploaded into NDIS.
-The remaining 98 profiles we reviewed were complete, accurate, and allowable for inclusion in NDIS.
+- The Laboratory complied with the NDIS participation requirements we reviewed. - The Laboratory complied with the Quality Assurance Standards we reviewed. - We reviewed 100 of the 6,980 forensic profiles the Laboratory had uploaded to NDIS as of October 15, 2010.
+Of the 100 forensic profiles sampled, 4 were unallowable for upload to NDIS.
+The unallowable profiles either belonged to a victim or could not be connected to the crime.
+The CODIS Administrator removed all four profiles from NDIS either before our on-site work began or during our on-site work.
+Because all four unallowable profiles were processed by the Laboratory more than 5 years ago, it appears the Laboratory is now following procedures to prevent entry of unallowable profiles into CODIS.
+The remaining 96 profiles we reviewed were complete, accurate, and allowable for inclusion in NDIS.